-- Learn and understand the strategic importance of good supply chain design planning and operation and how they can confer competitive advantage when properly applied. - 2.
-Identify and properly evaluate the various key drivers which effect supply chain performance; facilities inventory, transportation, information, sourcing, and pricing. - 3.
-Understand and use the analytical methodologies which are used for supply chain analysis in a managerial context. - 4.
+- 1. Learn and understand the strategic importance of good supply chain design planning and operation and how they can confer competitive advantage when properly applied. - 2.
+Identify and properly evaluate the various key drivers which effect supply chain performance; facilities inventory, transportation, information, sourcing, and pricing. - Understand and use the analytical methodologies which are used for supply chain analysis in a managerial context. - 4.
 Prepare participants to have a commitment to quality, timeliness and continuous improvement. - 5.
 Prepare participants to communicate and function effectively in teams.

-FIRST SEMEST ER CREDIT HO URS
+FIRST SEMESTER CREDIT HOURS

 BUS 111 Introduction to Business 3

 SCM 101 Principles of Supply Chain Management 3

-· otal 6

-SECOND SEME STER
+SECOND SEA MESTER

 SCM 104 Warehousing and Distribution 3

 SCM 203 Inventory Control 3

-THIRD SEMEST otal 6
+Total 6

+THIRD SEMES STER

 SCM 107 Transportation and Traffic Management 3

-SCM 204 , ,

-SCIVI 204 Global Logistics 3
+SCM 204 Global Logistics 3

-otal 6
+- Total 6

+Overall Total 18